aarynanand-09/social-media/README.md

 To run this project locally, follow the steps below to set up both the client-side and server-side environments.

 📦 Step 1: Clone the Repository
-First, clone the repository to your local machine: git clone git@github.com:your-username/your-repo-name.git cd your-repo-name
+First, clone the repository to your local machine and cd repo

 📁 Step 2: Install Dependencies
 Install the required dependencies for both the server and client: